Skip to main content

 Quick answer

-Document extraction AI software pulls information from documents.
+Document extraction AI software pulls text or data from files.

-Use extraction software when the output is a repeatable field set for an operational system.
-Use a source-grounded review workspace when the output is an answer, memo, claim list, or evidence table that a person needs to check against the original documents.
+Use an extraction platform when you need the same fields from many files.
+Use a review workspace when you need an answer, memo, or table that a person can check against the original source.

 What document extraction AI software does